the Garbage Collection Bibliography

 [henr98] Roger Henriksson.
 Scheduling Garbage Collection in Embedded Systems.
 PhD thesis, Lund Institute of Technology, July 1998.
 Available here.

 [herl02] Maurice P. Herlihy, Victor Luchangco, and Mark Moir.
 The repeat offender problem: A mechanism for supporting dynamic-sized lock-free data structures.
-In Proceedings of the 16th International Symposium on Distributed Computing, pages 339-353, October 2002.
+In 16th International Symposium on Distributed Computing, volume 2508 of Lecture Notes in Computer Science, pages 339-353, Toulouse, France, October 2002.
+Springer-Verlag.
 Available here.

 [herl90] Maurice Herlihy and J. Eliot B Moss.
 Non-blocking garbage collection for multiprocessors.
 Technical Report CRL 90/9, DEC Cambridge Research Laboratory, 1990.